drbean/curriculum/conversation/exam/slides.md

 ## Exam 1 of 4--Conversation

 Remember the conversation exam on Wednesday.
-Don't be late!
+Don't be more than 15 minutes late!
 Or your score will only be 1 for talking with Dr Bean.

 This is the first of 4 exams.
 It is equal in importance to the Mid-term and final exams.